lgatto/tidies/README.md

-# A Grammar of Data Manipulation for Quantitative Proteomics
+# A Grammar of Data Manipulation for Omics Data

-The `tidyms` package implements tidy principles as defined in the [tidyverse](https://www.tidyverse.org/) packages to omics-type data classes, with (currently at least), an emphasis on quantitative proteomics data.
+The `tidies` package implements tidy principles as defined in the [tidyverse](https://www.tidyverse.org/) packages to omics-type data classes, with (currently at least), an emphasis on quantitative proteomics data.

-Details and examples are provides in the [vignette](https://lgatto.github.io/tidyms/articles/tidyms.html).
+Details and examples are provides in the [vignette](https://lgatto.github.io/tidies/articles/tidies.html).

 ## Installation